10 Most Popular Kitchen Countertops

 - When not sealed correctly, cement binders can stain when exposed to highly acidic foods such as tomato sauce or red wine

 Ceramic tile creates a classic look for your kitchen countertops that will stand the test of time with proper care and maintenance.
-Tile countertops can be fully customized to your personal taste since any combination of colors, patterns and textures is available.
+Customize the tile countertops to your personal taste since any combination of colors, patterns and textures is available.

 - Choose from many colors, patterns and textures